Pioneer NEX album art

 As a smartphone is essentially a small computer, this gives you a lot of options; you could playback from the phone's storage, or use a streaming service.

 An earlier development was the ability to insert an SD card containing music files.
-This is a flexible solution, and it allows the car audio interface to control playback, but it requires the copying of a music library onto the SD card.
+This is a flexible solution, and it allows the car music system to control playback, but it requires the copying of a music library onto the SD card.

 Another possibility is connecting an external hard drive, or solid state drive.
 Typically this will connect via a USB port into the car stereo.
 The experience is much like SD cards; the playback is controlled by the car stereo, but you are responsible for the content on the